jgm/djot/doc/syntax.md

 ### Code block

-A code block starts with a line of three or more consecutive backticks, optionally followed by whitespace and a language specifier, but nothing else.
-It ends with a line of backticks equal or greater in length to the opening backtick “fence,” or the end of the document or enclosing block, if no such line is encountered.
+A code block starts with a line of three or more consecutive backticks, optionally followed by a language specifier, but nothing else.
+(The language specifier may optionally be preceded and/or followed by whitespace.)
+The code block ends with a line of backticks equal or greater in length to the opening backtick “fence,” or the end of the document or enclosing block, if no such line is encountered.
 Its contents are interpreted as verbatim text.
 If the contents contain a line of backticks, be sure to select a